wesreisz/platform-engineering-workshop/module3-developer-control-plane/flux-workshop.md

 k3d cluster create mycluster --agents 2 --registry-create registry.localhost:5000
 ```

+**Note: when I do this, my cluster hangs in creating.
+It's unable to talk to registry where
+the images are stored.
+Adding `K3D_FIX_DNS=0 k3d` to the create cluster command (at the beginning)
+fixed it.
+This was the issue: https://github.com/k3d-io/k3d/issues/1449**

 ### Step 5: Install Gitea for Git Server Functionality
 Add the Gitea Helm chart repository: